MicrosoftDocs/iis-docs/iis/web-hosting/web-server-for-shared-hosting/delegating-errormode-in-httperrors.md

 ---
-title: "Delegating errorMode in httpErrors | Microsoft Docs"
+title: "Delegating errorMode in httpErrors"
 author: walterov
 description: "Warning : This functionality is not currently working as expected in IIS 7.0.
 It is being addressed for the next release.
-In IIS 7.0 you can lock and unlock..." ms.author: iiscontent
+In IIS 7.0 you can lock and unlock..." ms.date: 03/19/2008 ms.assetid: 716f3d38-a524-4ae4-b059-120f225a6458 msc.legacyurl: /learn/web-hosting/web-server-for-shared-hosting/delegating-errormode-in-httperrors msc.type: authoredcontent
-manager: soshir
-ms.date: 03/19/2008
-ms.topic: article
-ms.assetid: 716f3d38-a524-4ae4-b059-120f225a6458
-ms.technology: iis-hosting
-ms.prod: iis
-msc.legacyurl: /learn/web-hosting/web-server-for-shared-hosting/delegating-errormode-in-httperrors
-msc.type: authoredcontent
 ---